lukemurraynz/lukemurraynz.github.io/blog/2012-03-05-56k-modem-strings.md

   - Windows
 date: 2012-03-05 00:00:00 +1300
 ---
-Want to lower the volume of your 56k Dialup connection when connecting?
+Want to lower the volume of your 56k Dial-up connection when connecting?
 You can adjust the modem options.
 Follow these instructions.

   1. Click Start
   2. Click Control Panel